PA-RISC information - since 1999

 Operating systems

-As the E-Class used a proprietary (800 series) system design like the older F and G-Class Nova servers and few architecture documentation or specifications were released publically by HP, there has never been much support in alternative operating systems.
+E-Class used a proprietary 800 series system design like older F and G-Class Nova servers for which few architecture specifications were released by HP.
+There has never been much support in open source operating systems.

 Benchmarks